natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 .. math:: \omega(x) = \frac{AWC(x)}{P(x)} \frac{Z}{0.2}

 + where :math:`AWC(x)` is the volumetric (mm) plant available water content.
 The soil texture and effective rooting depth define :math:`AWC(x)`, which establishes the amount of water that can be held and released in the soil for use by a plant, estimated as the product of the difference between field capacity and wilting point and the minimum of root restricting layer depth and vegetation rooting depth.
 Root restricting layer depth is the soil depth at which root penetration is strongly inhibited because of physical or chemical characteristics.
 Vegetation rooting depth is often given as the depth at which 95% of a vegetation type's root biomass occurs.
 + and :math:`Z` is a an empirical constant, sometimes referred to as "seasonality factor", which captures the local precipitation pattern and additional hydrogeological characteristics.
-It is positively correlated with N, the number of rain events per year, and the 0.2 factor was added to have values of Z in the range of 1 to ~20 (Donohue et al., 2012).
+It is positively correlated with N, the number of rain events per year, and the 0.2 factor was simply added to ensure values of Z were in the range of 1 to ~20 (based on the empirical relationship derived by Donohue et al., 2012).
 Following Yang et al. (2008), values of w are limited to the range [1.25; 5].

 	** For other LULC ** (open water, urban, wetland), actual evapotranspiration is directly computed from the reference evapotranspiration :math:`ET_0(x)` and has an upper limit defined by the precipitation:

 .. math:: AET(x) = Min(K_c(\ell_x)\cdot ET_0(x),P(x))
 	:label: (Eq.
 B)